OpenLiberty/open-liberty-operator/doc/user-guide.md

             storage: 1Gi
 ```

-#### Storage for Serviceability
+#### Storage for serviceability

 The operator makes it easy to use a single storage for serviceability related operations, such as gatherig server traces or dumps.
-See [Day-2 Operations](day\-2-operations).
+See [Day-2 Operations](#day-2-operations).
 The single storage will be shared by all Pods of an `OpenLibertyApplication` instance.
 This way you don't need to mount a separate storage for each Pod.
 Your cluster must be configured to automatically bind the `PersistentVolumeClaim` (PVC) to a `PersistentVolume` or you must bind it manually.

 You can specify the size of the persisted storage to request using `serviceability.size` parameter.
 The operator will automatically create a `PersistentVolumeClaim` with the specified size and access modes `ReadWriteMany` and `ReadWriteOnce`, which will be mounted at `/serviceability` inside all Pods of an `OpenLibertyApplication` instance.